AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/filters-after-disable.md

  1. Open Safari.
  2. Click *Safari* in the left upper corner menu.
- 3. Click *Settings…* → ‘Extensions’ tab
+ 3. Click *Settings…* → *Extensions* tab
  4. Uncheck checkboxes for all 6 AdGuard content blockers, this is how it should look like:
     ![Unchecked content blockers](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adg-safari-unchecked-cbs.png)
+ 5. Restart Safari.
+ 6. Check checkboxes for all 6 AdGuard content blockers again.

+Now, the everything should work as intended: filtering is on when AdGuard for Safari is enabled and filtering is off when disabled.